 Opioid misuse and dependency treatment may start with a medical detox protocol since withdrawal symptoms are often uncomfortable and drug cravings can get intense.

 What to Expect During Withdrawal

 Even when taking medications as directed, changes can occur in the brain disrupting the natural chemistry and interfering with the chemical messengers that run the body.
 When you take anything for a prolonged period of time, these changes grow more pronounced.
-The chronic or long-term abuse of opioids can lead to a physical dependence, wherein the brain is used to the chemical stimulation and begins to rely on it.
-Psychologically, the user can become dependent as well, since opioids generally make the individual feel good and therefore encourage him or her to keep taking them.
+The chronic or long-term misuse of opioids can lead to a physical dependence, wherein the brain is used to the chemical stimulation and begins to rely on it.
+Psychologically, the person can become dependent as well, since opioids generally make the individual feel good and therefore encourage him or her to keep taking them.